algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ## Requirements

-To see all Requirements it is recommended to read the [functional specification](https://github.com/algosup/2024-2025-project-4-web-fpga-team-2/blob/main/Documents/Functional/functionalSpecification.md) document.
+To see all requirements it is recommended to read the [functional specification](https://github.com/algosup/2024-2025-project-4-web-fpga-team-2/blob/main/Documents/Functional/functionalSpecification.md) document.

 ## Technologies used